-- ✓ The maximum amount of loan under this product is Rs.1,00,000 - The individual loan is given for 24 months for the purpose of income generation or as a working capital loan (only for financing existing business). - ✓ Repayment frequency is monthly - ✓ Interest on Individual loan will be charged as per the RBI pricing guidelines.
+- ✓ The maximum amount of loan under this product is Rs.1,00,000 - ✓ The individual loan is given for 24 months for the purpose of income generation or as a working capital loan (only for financing existing business). - ✓ Repayment frequency is monthly - ✓ Interest on Individual loan will be charged as per the company's Loan and Interest Rate Policy.